Bruce1508/Bruce1508/README.md

 ---

-### 💡 What I believe
-I’ve learned that good development is equal parts logic and empathy.
-You’re not just writing functions — you’re solving someone’s frustration, making their workflow smoother, or helping them see data in a way that suddenly makes sense.

-And honestly, that’s what keeps me coming back to the keyboard every day.
-It’s not about pushing code; it’s about *crafting experiences*.

----

 ### 🚀 Right now
 These days, I’m exploring:
 - How to make the web faster and simpler for real users